About the course

 This must be taken in year 1 of the programme.
-Students will attend 3 days of teaching in September and 2 days in October, and submit a 2,000 word essay in November.
+Students will attend 5 days of teaching in September and 2 days in October, and submit a 2,000 word written assignment in November.

-This can be taken in year 1 or year 2 of the programme*.
-Students will attend 4 days of teaching in October and 2 days in November, and complete an assessed presentation in November or December.
+This must be taken in year 2 of the programme.
+Students will attend 3.5 days of teaching in October and 1.5 days in November, and complete an assessed presentation in November or December.

 To complete the PGCert in Cognitive Behavioural Studies you will need to:

-- take an active part in teaching and supervision sessions;
+- take an active part in teaching sessions;

-- complete three 2,000-word essays on CBT theory and research; and
+- complete two 2,000-word written assignments on CBT theory and research;

-- complete one research presentation of up to 20 minutes duration.
+- and complete two research presentations of up to 20 minutes duration.